Akatmks/Akatsumekusa-Aegisub-Scripts/README.md

 aka.Cycles is largely the same as [ua.Cycles](https://github.com/unanimated/luaegisub) but with a configuration editor inside Aegisub.

-## aka.Sandbox

-aka.Sandbox is a script similar to [lyger.LuaInterpret](https://github.com/TypesettingTools/lyger-Aegisub-Scripts/tree/master#user-content-LuaInterpret) but relies on libraries such as [ILL.ILL](https://github.com/TypesettingTools/ILL-Aegisub-Scripts) and [l0.ASSFoundation](https://github.com/TypesettingTools/ASSFoundation) for easy modification of subtitles.

-Unique features:
-– MoonScript support in addition to Lua.
-– Commonly used libraries already required and initialised.
-No need to manually write `require`s.
-– Builtin import and export of code snippets in addition to an internal preset system.
-– Better error handling.
-If an error occurs during execution, the editor window will open back up to make it easier to tweak the code.

-Thanks to
-– bucket3432 for developing the original `bucket.Sandbox` script.
-– Zahuczky and PhosCity for suggesting libraries to be required and made available in scope.

 ## NN.farnhuah

 NN.farnhuah is an Aegisub frontend for [zhconvert](https://zhconvert.org/).